 Or, follow us on Twitter, @muirwoodsnps.

-To learn about current trail detours and closures visit, www.parksconservancy.org/closures.
+To learn about current trail detours and closures throughout the Golden Gate National Recreation Area visit, www.parksconservancy.org/closures.
 Or, write to firstname.lastname@example.org.

 A Phased Approach to Restoring a Degraded Creek System

-Muir Beach is closed for construction this summer and fall to complete Phase 4 of the Redwood Creek restoration project.
+Muir Beach was closed for construction in the summer and fall of 2013 to complete Phase 4 of the Redwood Creek restoration project.
 Phases 1 through 3 were completed in 2009, 2010 and 2011, respectively.
 Construction for the project is phased to occur only in the dry months of summer to minimize disturbance to the creek and impacts to migratory salmon and birds and to allow the creek system to stabilize.
 Planning, contracting, stewardship, and interpretation are done throughout the year.

 A female coho salmon digs her nest called a redd in the clear, cold waters of Redwood Creek in Muir Woods.
 Adult coho spawners enter Redwood Creek from the Pacific Ocean at Muir Beach, and swim 3 miles upstream to spawn in Muir Woods and other tributaries of the watershed.